 CRISTINE P. BASE.
-Filipino, 46 years old, is the Compliance Officer of Bloomberry Resorts Corporation (formely: Active Alliance, Inc.) and is currently a Securities, Corporate and Tax Lawyer at Pacis and Reyes, Attorneys and the Managing Director of Legisforum, Inc. She is a Director and the Corporate Secretary of Anchor Land Holdings, Inc. and the Corporate Secretary of Araneta Properties, Inc. and Asiasec Equities, Inc. She is also a director and Corporate Secretary of several private corporations.
+Filipino, 46 years old, is the Compliance Officer of Bloomberry Resorts Corporation (formely: Active Alliance, Inc.) and is currently a Securities, Corporate and Tax Lawyer at Pacis and Reyes, Attorneys and the Managing Director of Legisforum, Inc. She is a Director and the Corporate Secretary of Araneta Properties, Inc. and Asiasec Equities, Inc. She is also a director and Corporate Secretary of several private corporations.
 She was an Auditor and then Tax Lawyer at Sycip, Gorres, Velayo & Co.
 She is a graduate of Ateneo De Manila University School of Law with a degree of Juris Doctor.
 She passed the Bar Examination in 1997.
 Ms. Base is also a Certified Public Accountant.
 She graduated from De La Salle University with a Bachelor of Science Degree in Commerce Major in Accounting.